Oxford-Recording-Society/wordpress-stripe-integration/README.md

 ## Installation/Setup
 * Clone this repo into your wp-content/plugins directory
-* Create a file in this directory called 'SECRET_KEY', and paste your Stripe 'webhook signing secret' key into it
+* Replace the text in 'SECRET_KEY' with your Stripe 'webhook signing secret' key (which you can create [here](https://dashboard.stripe.com/webhooks/create))

 ## To-do
 * Move the constants (secret key, product ID) to the database, and edit them via